The Asheville Experience

 Practice environments serve the health care needs of those living in rural and small communities, and those often underserved by the healthcare system.
 This concentration within the Doctor of Pharmacy (Pharm.D.) degree is ideal for individuals who want to live and practice in rural areas, smaller towns, and have a heart of service.

-The UNC Eshelman School of Pharmacy offers this uniquely on the Asheville campus as part of the School’s commitment to developing and supporting pharmacists practicing in rural communities, and addressing the social determinants of health associated with medication access and equitable care.
+The UNC Eshelman School of Pharmacy offers this on both the Asheville and Chapel Hill campuses as part of the School’s commitment to developing and supporting pharmacists practicing in rural communities, and addressing the social determinants of health associated with medication access and equitable care.

 Students may apply to become a Rural Pharmacy Health Scholar during the fall semester of their first year of the Pharm.D. program.